Costello gets hurt in No. 25 Stanford’s win vs Northwestern

 Costello completed 16 of 20 passes for 152 yards and the TD pass to Michael Wilson that capped a 90-yard drive in the second quarter for the Cardinal (1-0).
 But his day ended early when he was hit with a forearm to the facemask while sliding on a scramble by Earnest Brown IV with just 2 seconds remaining in the first half.

 Brown was called for a late hit that set up Jet Toner’s 51-yard field goal but wasn’t ejected for targeting.
 Costello stayed down on the turf for a few minutes before being helped to the locker room.
-He didn’t return to the game and there was no immediate word on his condition.
+He didn’t return to the game.

+Shaw said he didn’t see the play and had no update on Costello’s condition.

 The Wildcats finally got on the board on a 1-yard run by John Moten IV midway through the fourth quarter.